“Wow, congratulations on your article, I am proud of you!” – Karolina Kokosz.

 I had been on the road for too long, 10 years since this travel blog started and I travelled full time for about 7 of the last 14 years, statistics don’t lie, I really backpacked for that long, something like 136 countries/disputed regions and over 800 towns and cities.
 On the way, I toyed with living in Hong Kong, Bournemouth, Bishkek and even Parramatta.
 But I just didn’t find a place to settle or stop.
 2015 was a topsy turvy year for me.
 I split up with my Hong Kongese girlfriend Panny after 5 years, I tried to find a home in Bishkek, Kyrgyzstan.
 I finally gave up my jinx and visited India in 2016.
 Then a few more disputed countries and regions followed.
 I toured Karakalpakstan, Gorno Badakhshan, Afghanistan and the Kingdom of Lovely before arriving in France to watch Northern Ireland at the Euros.
 Poland and Gdansk found themselves obviously on my next passport stamp…

-In July 2016, I came here to Gdańsk, Poland to meet my friend (who actually faked our friendship and was a suicide causing dishonest wannabe) and get a visa for Kaliningrad, and then I was supposed to move back to Bishkek on 13th July.
+In July 2016, I came here to Gdańsk, Poland to meet some friends and get a visa for Kaliningrad, and then I was supposed to move back to Bishkek on 13th July.
 That was the plan.
 Bishkek never happened.
-The visa was delayed (I eventually got it in August), my fake friend started a string of horrid lies to lead me to suicide, but I stayed in Gdańsk as I loved it so much!
+The visa was delayed (I eventually got it in August), and I loved this city, so I stayed in Gdańsk because I loved it so much.
 I started to learn Polish and took side trips to lots of towns, one of these side trips was hugely memorable, later made special by this newspaper feature.

 By late July, as I began to tire of this lifestyle, but there were cool off the ball performances towards the tail end.
 I visited the place where World War II began, I visited Holy Pelplin and toured Tczew, where actually World War 2 really began.
 And so in July, I ended up in the unknown town of Starogard Gdański, I enjoyed sampling the culture and ways of this unusual town.
 Don’t forget – my “normal travels” took me to places you’ve NEVER heard of like: – Nukus , – Balkh, – Adammia, – Ladonia, – Podjistan so somehow, Starogard Gdański was exactly what I needed before hanging up my backpack.